House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 POWERTEC 71169 48-Inch Universal T-Track

-The POWERTEC 71169 48-Inch Universal T-Track features a 48-inch straight edge and includes two locking clamps to keep it in place.
-Each clamp has heavy rubber clamping pads to prevent damaging the surface you were working on, and an easy to grip five-point star nob makes setting up your straight edge a breeze.
+The POWERTEC 71169 48-Inch Universal T-Track features a 48-inch straight edge and two locking clamps to keep it in place.
+Each clamp has heavy rubber clamping pads to prevent damaging the surface you were working on, and an easy-to-grip five-point star nob makes setting up your straight edge a breeze.
 The all-aluminum construction is durable and won’t corrode.

-Power biggest problem with the POWERTEC 71169 is that it isn’t very rigid and bends easily.
-The clamps are also difficult to use your first few times, and it’s hard to get them to provide much clamping strength.
+Our biggest problem with the POWERTEC 71169 is that it isn’t very rigid and bends easily.
+The clamps are also difficult to use your first few times, and getting them to provide much clamping strength is hard.
 We replaced the screws in our clamps with longer ones, which provided more stability.

 Pros